agudluri/python-developer-coding-challenge-2025/docs/challenge.md

 ## Prerequisites
 - Terraform, Docker, and the CLI/SDK for your chosen cloud installed and authenticated.
-- GitHub account with a private repository to host your submission.
+- GitHub account that can accept a collaborator invitation to this repository and push branches here.
-- Zipped flow-log samples (provided separately) uploaded to your provisioned storage account/bucket after infrastructure creation.
+- Ability to produce or simulate zipped flow-log samples that follow the schema described below (no raw datasets are stored in this repository).

 ## Technical Deliverables
 ### 1. Python Analytics Package